rydmike/flex_color_scheme/README.md

 and themes, it is also available on the side menu as a toggle.

-In addition to allowing you to opt in and out of using the sub themes, this demo also allows you to control many sub theming options, like adjusting the border radius on all widgets to some other preferred value.
-To use the Material 3 (M3) text theme, different theme options on TextField, among many other sub theming features.
+In addition to allowing you to opt in and out of using the sub themes, this demo also allows you to control many sub theming parameters, like adjusting the border radius on all widgets to some other preferred value.
+To use the Material 3 (M3) inspired text theme, different theme options on TextField, among many other sub theming features.

 A subpage is also available that show that the same active theme is also applied when opening another page.
 This works because all built-in widgets use